Morocco says has no plans to send troops to Mali

 Spain's interior minister Jorge Fernandez Diaz also expressed his country's solidarity with France's actions.
 "We have allowed overflying by French planes and we have given equipment to transport African troops," he said.

 But he declined to comment on whether Spain would send soldiers to Mali.
-"European defense ministers are in talks," Fernandez Diaz said.
+"European defence ministers are in talks," Fernandez Diaz said.

 The four countries have signed an agreement to expand police cooperation in issues such as terrorism, illegal immigration and drug trafficking, and will improve information exchange, particularly in the investigation of financial assets.